AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 and the same applies for the other 3 elements of the 4 value vector.

 You may be wondering what the use is of a transformation matrix that does not transform?
 The identity matrix is usually a starting point for generating other transformation matrices and if we dig even deeper into linear algebra, a very useful matrix for proving theorems and solving linear equations.

+**Scaling**

+When we're scaling a vector we are increasing the length of the arrow by the amount we'd like to scale, keeping its direction the same.
+Since we're working in either 2 or 3 dimensions we can define scaling by a vector of 2 or 3 scaling variables, each